Intermediate

 ;; => String ranges useful for prefix searchesKey Takeaway: index-range efficiently queries value ranges using indexes.
 Use it for numeric ranges, string prefixes, and temporal windows.

-Why It Matters: Index-range queries leverage sorted indexes for fast range scans - find “prices between 10 and 100”, “names starting with A”, or “dates in Q4”.
+Why It Matters: Index-range queries leverage sorted indexes for fast range scans - find 'prices between 10 and 100', 'names starting with A', or 'dates in Q4'.
 Much faster than filtering full result sets.
 Enables efficient autocomplete, range sliders, and time-based queries.
+E-commerce price range filtering uses index-range to quickly find products within budget without scanning all products.
+Autocomplete features use string prefix ranges on indexed attributes to suggest completions in milliseconds.
+Date-range queries for dashboards and reports bypass full-table scans through the sorted AVET index.

 Example 36: Upsert with :db/unique :db.unique/identity